Ride to Carp

 If you would like to do a little more cycling, you can easily extend this route by going straight on March Valley Road instead of turning onto Klondike Road.
 This route swings out toward the Ottawa River, loops to the west, and runs through Carp on your way back to Ottawa (see map).
 It will add a little over 30 kilometres to your ride, and with the exception of the last section, it runs on roads that have very little traffic.

 As you continue on March Valley Road, you’ll find that it is quite nice, and at one point, it is covered with a treetop canopy.
-Go to the end of this road, turn right on Riddell Drive, and you’ll now be heading towards the Ottawa River.
-After a while, Riddell Drive makes a 90 degree turn to the left and becomes Sixth Line Road.
+Go to the end of this road, turn right on Cameron Harvey Drive, and you’ll now be heading towards the Ottawa River.
+After a while, Cameron Harvey Drive makes a 90 degree turn to the left and becomes Sixth Line Road.

 After a few kilometres on Sixth Line Road, you pass by the turn off for Pinhey’s Point.
 This local historic site is located on the banks of the Ottawa River.
 If you do decide to take a look at the place, you’ll have to cycle almost a kilometre on a gravel road.
 However, there is usually not too much gravel on the tire ruts in the middle of this road, so, with a little caution, it possible to ride on it with narrow road bike tires.
 (Note that there is no place to buy food or something to drink at Pinhey’s Point.)

 After Pinhey’s Point, continue on Sixth Line Road until you get to Thomas A. Dolan Parkway, where you’ll turn left (there’s a stop at this intersection).
 You’ll have to stay on this road for approximately 12 kilometres.
 Thomas A. Dolan Parkway is a long straight road with a couple of real hills.
 Luckily, the first one is a decent.
-The pavement is atrocious for a short section where Thomas A. Dolan Parkway crosses March Road.
-The rest of the road is rideable, although it is beginning to show its age.
+The northern part of Thomas A. Dolan Parkway (between 6th Line and Dunrobin Road) has recently been repaved.
+Afterwards, the condition of the rest of the road is ranges from poor to tolerable, with a few atrocious sections.

 You will find a small strip mall on your right where Thomas A. Dolan Parkway crosses March Road.
 It has a small grocery store to get a snack or something cold to drink.